idafum/idafum.github.io/README.md

 10. Navigate to _Pages_
 11. Select Branch to _main_ and Save.
        - This will set the source of your static website to the main branch of your repository.
 12. Reload the page after 2-3 minutes.
 Your static website URL will be generated.

+### Customising your static website with a Jekyll theme

+13. Click the link below and follow the steps by step details on how to add a jekyll theme to your site.